-France, indeed, was by this time reduced to look to the wisdom of her representatives at the Imperial Court, as the only means remaining to compensate for the discredit which had recently fallen upon her arms abroad.
+France, indeed, was by this time reduced to look to the wisdom of her representatives at the Imperial Court, as the only means remaining to compensate for the discredit, which had recently fallen upon her arms abroad.
 It was daily becoming more evident, that the cause of the Duke of Nevers was all but desperate in Italy.
 Louis XIII., with Richelieu as his generalissimo had, by taking Pignerol and Chamberri, in some measure avenged himself for the hostility of the Duke of Savoy; but almost the whole of his good fortune was comprised within these successes.
-The Spaniards were uninterrupted in the siege and reduction of Casal; nor could all the efforts of the French prevent Mantua from falling into the hands of the Counts Gallas and Altringer, who had for some time closely invested it.
+The Spaniards were uninterrupted in the siege and reduction of Casal; nor could all the efforts of the French, prevent Mantua from falling into the hands of the Counts Gallas and Altringer, who had for some time closely invested it.
 Either from the prevalence of sickness, or treachery within its walls, the city was at length taken by assault.
 The Austrians displayed their usual cruelty in the hour of conquest, and their rapacity and insolence to such an extent afterwards, as to alarm the State of Venice into a secret connexion with Sweden, and even to induce the Papal Government to express an indirect sympathy with the heretical arms, which were on the point of being moved against the Holy Roman Empire.
-Richelieu was not ignorant of the estimation in which Wallenstein, now considered the principal favourite of Ferdinand, was regarded by the members of the Catholic League, and more especially by the Duke of Bavaria.
-The latter, one of the most ambitious princes of his age, although carefully concealing his designs under a mask of profound dissi-mulation, had long looked with feelings of hatred and jealousy upon a rival, whose services and devotion to the Imperial interests were at least considered equal to his own in the general opinion.
-The other electors, stimulated, in addition to the feeling of enmity, which those who have made rapid advances in the favour of courts are tolerably certain of exciting, by the consciousness of being completely outshone by the grandeur and wealth of Wallenstein, which had now become common topics of conversation throughout Europe, were additionally disgusted by his haughty and disdainful bearing in all his intercourse with the secondary powers of Germany, and his unlesitating assumption of superiority over those in possession of the most ancient dignities of the Empire.
-After a reciprocal communication of these sentiments, it was finally agreed among them, that before affording any assistance to Ferdinand, or entering upon any deliberation on the general condition of public affairs, the removal of the Duke of Friedland from the command of the Imperial army should be strenuously insisted upon, and the dismissal of the force under his direction, if possible, effected.
-In pursuance of this object, the whole weight of the Spanish influence had been promised, and was confidently relied upon.
-The agents of France had been carefully instructed to aid the members of the League by every means in their power, in fomenting the general hatred against Wallenstein; from which the twofold advantage was expected, of weakening the power of Ferdinand with his own consent, by the loss of his most zealous general at the moment when an invasion of his dominions was on the point of taking place; and of securing at the same time the interest of a strong party in the Empire towards a settlement of the dispute respecting the Duchy of Mantua, on conditions favourable to France.
+Richelieu, thus baffled in the field, was obliged to have recourse to those weapons, in the use of which he was unrivalled, and which he should never have forsaken, from the vanity of appearing not only great in the cabinet, but competent also to direct the movements of armies, and to superintend the minute details of actual warfare.